Avoid Slow Site Disasters with High Performance Hosting

 – 1 user doing Skype video conferencing or playing interactive online games requires 3 to 6 MB/s.

 – For high-end First Person Shooters, it’s more like 6 to 10 MB/s.

 Why Speed Matters

 Site speed is pivotal, impacting your search rankings, UX, and conversion rate.

 Just think about the individual user.
 No one wants their time to be wasted, so that person will leave if they perceive a site to be slow.
-The statistics back this up: more than 1 in 5 people will bounce away from a site if pages are delayed for just 3 seconds, according to a 2016 Aberdeen Group report.
+The statistics back this up: more than 1 in 5 people will bounce away from a site if mobile pages are delayed for just 3 seconds, according to a Google report.

 The analysis also found that 9 out of every 10 top online stores would keep additional users on their site through focusing more on load time.

 “[T]hose same sites are four times more likely to outsell their competitors once site speeds are optimized,” explained conversion expert Jon MacDonald.
 “According to the study, each visitor (yes each visitor, not each customer) to an e-commerce website is worth, on average, about $50 to the business.”